tordable/tordable.github.io/_posts/2023-7-16-longevity-protocol.md

 day could be almost as beneficial as a couple of hours.

 My weekly exercise routine now includes a combination of cardiovascular workouts and resistance training.
-I found that this not only keeps me physically fit but also boosts my mental health and wellbeing.
+I found that this not only keeps me physically fit but also boosts my mental health and well-being.
 Remember, the aim is not just to live longer but to live well.

 Resistance training is crucial as we age.
 It helps maintain muscle mass, strength, and functional abilities,